gibso/orpheus-frontend/README.md

-# myapp
+# ORPHEUS FRONTEND

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is the frontend for the [orpheus project](https://github.com/gibso/orpheus-dev), which is part of my masterthesis.

 ## Prerequisites